Key Statistics for Cancers in Adolescents

 The chance of getting cancer is about equal for teen boys and girls, but cancer survival rates are slightly higher in girls than in boys.
 Overall, about 85% of girls are still alive 5 years after being diagnosed with cancer, compared to about 80% of boys.
 Some of this might be because of different mixes of cancer types in males and females.
 Survival rates can vary based on the type of cancer and other factors.

-Survival rates for cancer in teens have not changed much in recent decades, unlike the improvements seen in many cancers in children and older adults.
+The overal survival rate for cancer in teens has not improved as much in the past few decades as it has for cancers in children, although current overall survival rates are similar.
 As with cancers in children, the progress in some cancers in adolescents has been greater than in others.